 Now we’re getting into the FUN!

-Today you’re going to move something that is currently sitting there in your calendar and then block some time for yourself on your calendar instead.
+I invite you to go ahead and move something that is currently sitting there in our calendar.
+Then block some time for yourself on our calendar instead.

-This can be harder than you think, but start small.
+As you may have found, this can be harder than you ever imagined, but the trick is to start small.
 Maybe it’s a visit to the farm stand, maybe it’s to go buy some flowers for yourself and put on your desk?

-Lastly, what better reward to make space in your calendar for this week than to actually help someone else make space in their calendar to implement these tips for themselves.
+How can you invite a feeling of reward to make space in our calendar and life for this week and help someone else make space in their calendar to implement these tips for themselves?

 Time does stand still when we are creative, having fun and are filled with joy and gratitude.

-To get lost in an activity that inspires you, like free-writing until you’re done, or just not plan anything for a day, may uncover some genius next steps for you.
+Lastly, imagine getting lost in an activity that inspires you, like free-writing until you feel it’s complete, or just not plan anything for a day, may uncover some genius next steps for you.